darthmorf/TICMod/README.md

 The user interface supports a range of shortcuts to ease the editing of commands.
 Arrow keys can be used to navigate, along with HOME and END to jump the front and back respectively.
 Ctrl+C, Ctrl+V and Ctrl+X can be used to copy, paste and cut text too.
 Ctrl+Z can be used to undo changes, and tab can be pressed to navigate between different open TIC UIs.

+The `,` character is used to seperate different command parameters.
+If you need to use one outside of this, such as in a text output command, they can be escaped by typing `\,`, which will be ignored by the interpreter.
+Whitespace between `,` and the start of the next parameter is also ignored so can be used to make commands easier to read.
+I like to group things like RGB or Coordinate parameters together without spaces, but leave them for everything else.

 The 'show debug output' checkbox determines whether debug output is displayed in the chat when the tile activates, for example:<br/>
 ![](/readme-img/debugout.png)